-MH-CET Law scores are accepted by over 30 government and government-aided law colleges across Maharashtra.
+MH CET Law scores are accepted by multiple government, government-aided, and private participating law colleges across Maharashtra.

 MH-CET Law 2026: Exam Overview